EasyApache 4 Containers

 Setting up containers

-To set up containers, you must first install the ea-podman-repo
+To set up containers, perform the following steps:

 package.
-You must install this package first.
-Then, we recommend installing the ea-podman
+You must install this package first. - Install the

 AlmaLinux and Rocky Linux